micha1805/cloudinaryNodejsTuto/README.md

 ## Comments on sample app, how to run it

-You need a file called `dev.env` in the `config` folder, it must contains the following, obviously adapted to your credentials :
+You need a file called `dev.env` in the `config` folder, it must contains the following, obviously adapted to your own credentials :

 ```bash